gbmhunter/blog/content/electronics/components/connectors/d-subminiature-d-sub-connectors/_index.md

 ## Pin Numbering

-{{% img src="dsub-de-9-pin-numbers.png" width="500" caption="Pin numbers for the male DE-9 connector, looking at the 'front' of the connector which mates with the female part." %}}
+{{% figure src="dsub-de-9-pin-numbers.png" width="500" caption="Pin numbers for the male DE-9 connector, looking at the 'front' of the connector which mates with the female part." %}}

-{{% img src="dsub-db-9-female-male-photo-pin-numbers.png" width="500" caption="Pin numbering for the D-sub DE-9 (a.k.a.
+{{% figure src="dsub-db-9-female-male-photo-pin-numbers.png" width="500" caption="Pin numbering for the D-sub DE-9 (a.k.a.
 DB-9) female and male connectors." %}}

-{{% img src="dsub-db-25-pin-numbers.png" width="500" caption="Pin numbers for the male DB-25 connector, looking at the 'front' of the connector which mates with the female part." %}}
+{{% figure src="dsub-db-25-pin-numbers.png" width="500" caption="Pin numbers for the male DB-25 connector, looking at the 'front' of the connector which mates with the female part." %}}

 ## Uses